amalian/unofficialYektanet/readme.txt

 Connect WordPress to Yektant to place Yektant scripts and retarget products

- (Yektant is an online advertising platform)
+ (Yektanet is an online advertising platform)

 == Screenshots ==